cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 Here each dot is a library.
 You can annotate the libraries using metadata, which is now part of `PCA_coord`.
 We can see that these two bait genes (involved in trehalose biosynthesis) have similar expression pattern.
 There are both up-regulated heat treatment.
-Perhaps this is consistent with the hypothesis trehalose have protective roles under stress.
+Perhaps this is consistent with the hypothesis trehalose has protective roles under stress.

 ### Build graph object
 We will be using `igraph` to do some of the downstream analyses.
 It will do a lot of the heavy lifting for us.